 The segment flows 78 miles from FM 1025 in Zavala County to Holland Dam in La Salle County.
-It is divided into three AUs; from the downstream end of the segment to the confluence with Sauz Mocho Creek (AU\01), from the confluence with Sauz Mocho Creek to the confluence with Line Oak Slough (AU\02), and from the confluence of Line Oak Slough to the upstream end.
-(AU\03).
+It is divided into three AUs; from the downstream end of the segment to the confluence with Sauz Mocho Creek (AU_01), from the confluence with Sauz Mocho Creek to the confluence with Line Oak Slough (AU_02), and from the confluence of Live Oak Slough to the upstream end.
+(AU_03).

 The Cities of Crystal City, Carrizo Springs, Asherton, Big Wells, and Cotulla are all in this watershed.
-Each of these cities have WWTPs that discharge into the river.
+Each of these cities has WWTPs that discharge into the river.

-AU\01 and AU\02 have concerns for depressed DO.
+AU_01 and AU_02 have concerns for depressed DO.
 The lower readings in both AUs correlate to periods of low flow in the river.
 No 24-Hr DO measurements have been taken.